mayconfmelo/min-manual/src/lib.typ

 /**
-= Command URL
+== Paper-friendly URL
 ```typ
 #url(url, id, text)
 ```
-Creates a paper-friendly link, attached to a footnote containing the URL itself for readability when printed.
+Creates a paper-friendly link, attached to a footnote containing the URL itself for readability in paper.

 url <- string | label <required>
   URL set to link and shown in footnote.